i2y/mochi/README.en.md

 - Syntax sugar of anonymous function definition
 - Actor, like the actor of Erlang（using Eventlet)
 - Macro, like the traditional macro of Lisp
-- Built-in Python3 itertools and functools, operator module functions and function in itertools recipes
+- Builtin functions includes functions exported by itertools module, recipes, functools module and operator module

 ## Examples